 (a) A summary of the quantity of leachate collected for treatment and disposal on a monthly basis during the year, and the location of leachate treatment and/or disposal.

-(b) Results of analytical testing of an annual grab sample of leachate for the parameters specified in appendix i of rule 3745-29-10 of the administrative code.
+(b) Results of analytical testing of an annual grab sample of leachate for the parameters specified in paragraph (H) of appendix III to rule 3745-30-08 of the Administrative Code.
 The grab sample shall be obtained from the leachate management system.

 (1) A summary of changes to leachate quality and quantity.